kmi-robots/object_reasoner/README.md

     pip3 install -r requirements_dev.txt
     pip3 install .
    ```
+* It is recommended to build Open3D from source: step-by-step instructions can be found on the [official docs](http://www.open3d.org/docs/release/compilation.html).
+Note: no C++ installation required, you can build the package
+for python3 by making cmake point to Python3 (e.g.: `cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 ..`)
+and then using the `make pip-package` before installing the python lib manually with pip3:
+    ```
+    cd open3d/build/lib/python_package
+    pip3 install .
+    ```

-* The ./object_reasoner/preprocessing/bag_processing.py is ROS dependent and to be run requires
+* **[OPTIONAL]** The `./object_reasoner/preprocessing/bag_processing.py` is ROS dependent and to be run requires
   to install ROS.
 We tested it on ROS melodic.
 The barebone ROS installation is sufficient to run this code.
 The reference instructions to install ROS on Ubuntu can be found [here](http://wiki.ros.org/melodic/Installation/Ubuntu)

 Getting started
 ---------------
 * After completing all the installation steps, it is time to download our starter kit!
-  **Note: this step requires 21 GB of free disk space**.
+  **Note: this step requires about 21 GB of free disk space**.
   The kit can be downloaded [here](http://www.mediafire.com/file/df2upaslfrpbd0d/starter_kit.zip/file) and includes the KMi test RGB-D set as well as the pre-trained
   models to rerun our pipeline directly for inference.